| February 2008 - Dealing with "Problem" Employees

 managers never do deal with the problems.
 They push off the problem to

+someone else or they themselves leave for a different job.
 While discipline and termination are not pleasant tasks, there are many

 options for dealing with them early that can turn the situation into a win/win

 for both the manager and the employee.
+Case Study:

 When I was a young manager young in age and experience I was blessed